-The FDW is fairly simple for this measure.
-Understandably, it's not going to rank up near the high-end trainers.
+The FDW is relatively simple for this measure.
+Understandably, it won't rank up anywhere near the high-end trainers.
 That said, we were pretty unimpressed with its performance here.
-We weren't able to find any power curve information on it to get a good baseline for comparisons to test against our power meter and across trainers in our lineup.
-Even so, the magnetic resistance unit with its shifter left a lot of wanting.
+We couldn't find any power curve information on it to get a good baseline for comparisons to test against our power meter and across trainers in our lineup.
+Even so, with its shifter, the magnetic resistance unit left a lot of wanting.
 Despite the extra weight, a basic fluid trainer probably would have done better here.

-Tire drive trainers tend to feel less realistic than direct drive trainers anyway, but magnetic resistance units also tend to have a less natural push-pull feel, too.
+Tire drive trainers tend to feel less realistic than direct drive trainers anyway, but magnetic resistance units also tend to have a less natural push-pull feel.
 The physics are different for magnets, and they're not as excellent of an approximation as fluid (or electronic/controllable-smart, of course).
 The FDW is no exception here.
 It has a too-smooth feel that you can easily spin out against.
-You don't feel the inertia of the road; you feel either very limited resistance at the lower resistance level or too much at the higher level as you manually adjust the resistance up or down.
-As we say for this trainer, "any port in a storm," so it will certainly do the job of getting you on the bike and spinning inside without hurting your bank account, but it's really basic.
+You don't feel the inertia of the road; you feel either very limited resistance at the lower resistance level or too much at, the higher level as you manually adjust the resistance up or down.
+As we say for this trainer, "any port in a storm," it will certainly get you on the bike and spinning inside without hurting your bank account, but it's basic.

-This is an area where we have some qualms.
+Design is an area where we have some qualms.
 One qualm, really.
 It's in the fastener that locks the rear axle in place.
-To get the bolt to tighten and lock, there's a grooved plastic sleeve.
+A grooved plastic sleeve helps the bolt tighten and lock.
 The FDW's sleeve and bolt don't fit together very well, so getting the bolt to lock was a huge pain.
 But for the mission of bringing this review to you, we would have packed that baby up and sent it right back.

-Otherwise, the design is fairly streamlined.
-The resistance unit is fairly basic, using magnets to give you eight levels of resistance.
+Otherwise, the design is pretty streamlined.
+The resistance unit is fairly basic, using magnets to give you eight resistance levels.
 You don't get the same smooth, gradual feel you might get with a fluid unit, but it's nice to be able to control the resistance if you want.

-A major selling point of the FDW is that it's really simple to set up and doesn't take a lot of time.
-It's not exactly plug and play, but it's not far off.
+A major selling point of the FDW is that it's effortless to set up and doesn't take much time.
+It's not exactly plug-and-play, but it's not far off.
 Instructions for assembly are included, and so are the tools to get you there.

 From there, you only need to tighten the resistance unit up against your rear tire so that there's just enough tension that your tire doesn't slip when you give it a little gas.
 Once you've done that, grab the cable with the shifter and attach it to your handlebars, and you are ready to go.

-This is the area where this trainer excels.
-It's really easy to pack up and put away when not in use.
-It folds up into a small footprint so you can stash it in the corner, in the closet (don't forget about it in there!), under your bed, or even in a suitcase for travel.
+Portability is the primary area where this trainer excels.
+It's easy to pack up and put away when not in use.
+It folds into a small footprint so you can stash it in the corner, closet (don't forget about it in there!), under your bed, or even in a suitcase for travel.
 If your Tetris-packing game isn't top-level, you can remove and store the resistance unit separately from the base.